 Mariners Harbor Playground

 He was influential in the consolidation of Staten Island’s railway and transit lines, the negotiations for a connection between the new Staten Island Railway and the Baltimore & Ohio, and the creation of a central hub at St. George.
 Wiman, who also named St. George after his associate George Law, operated casinos and staged shows to increase the popularity of the Erastina area.
 Among the most popular were Buffalo Bill’s Wild West Show, which visited in 1886 on its return from Europe, Forepaugh’s Circus, and local baseball games.
-These shows drew revelers to Staten Island in the thousands.
-A few years later, as the seafaring population increased in the neighborhood, it began to be called by its present name.
+These shows drew thousands of revelers to Staten Island.
+A few years later, as the maritime industry increased in the neighborhood, it began to be called by its present name, Mariners Harbor.